fabrizio-ottati/fabrizio-ottati.dev/content/blog/intro-digital-hw-snn/intro-digital-hw-snn.md

 description: "In this article, we will try to model a Leaky Spiking Neuron (LIF) using digital hardware: registers, memories, adders and so on."
 math: true
 draft: false
-image: loihi.png
 ---

-# Spiking neurons
+# Spiking neurons: a digital hardware implementation

 In this article, we will try to model a layer of Leaky Integrate and Fire (LIF) spiking neurons using digital hardware: registers, memories, adders and so on.
 To do so, we will consider a single output neuron connected to multiple input neurons from a previous layer.